Intelligent-Silicon/Solar-Panel-Invertors/proof.md

 Obviously a desktop not sat behind a Surge protector, will almost have certainly packed up considering the power surge took out the IGBT in a solar power invertor.
 It should be noted that an IGBT is a component which is considered a sacrificial lamb.
 Likewise most surge protectors built into multi-socket extension leads will not have any means to log a power event like a power surge, and will only show up with a power cut.

+Here in the UK, this also wont be considered a criminal offence, and when has the British Police ever investigated a power surge!?!

 Another way to collect information is to use the ```Microsoft-Windows-DeviceManagement-Enterprise-Diagnostics-Provider```.
 It tracks enrollment, recording when a PC joins or fails to join corporate management systems like Microsoft Intune or Microsoft Entra ID.
 More information can be found here: https://learn.microsoft.com/en-us/windows/client-management/mdm-collect-logs This facility allows the remote collection of activity from a PC thats located in remote locations like people working from home.